 What to do for your health before you come

 - Tuberculosis (TB) Testing: Tuberculosis is a bacterial disease of the lungs.
 The U.S. requires all students to be tested for this disease.
 All resident students must bring a CERTIFIED document in English from their physician showing NEGATIVE test results.
 This is very important.
 Students who do not submit this form will not be allowed to live on campus.
-Download a copy of the form here.

 - Health Insurance: All students MUST have health insurance to study in the English Language Institute.